SpaceX launches Falcon rocket with commercial satellite after hitch

-CAPE CANAVERAL Fla.
-Aug 5 A Space Exploration Technologies Falcon 9 rocket thundered off its coastal launch pad at Cape Canaveral Air Force Station in Florida on Tuesday to put a commercial communications satellite into orbit.
+CAPE CANAVERAL, Fla A Space Exploration Technologies Falcon 9 rocket thundered off its coastal launch pad at Cape Canaveral Air Force Station in Florida on Tuesday to put a commercial communications satellite into orbit.

 On its second launch attempt of the day, the 224-foot (68-meter) rocket lifted off at 4 a.m.
 EDT/0800 GMT, blazing through partly cloudy, pre-dawn skies as it headed into space.